The right help.

 Teenage Depression

-According to The National institute of Mental Health (NIMH) it is estimated that depression affects live percent of adolescents.
-As awareness for teenage depression grows, more people arc recognizing its effect on their lives.
+According to The National institute of Mental Health (NIMH) it is estimated that depression affects 11 percent of adolescents.
+As awareness for teenage depression grows, more people are recognizing its effect on their lives.
 Depression is a general state or sad and hopeless feelings, expressed over along period of time.
 “People with depression usually have low energy and low motivation.”
 Dr, Russell Hyken, a notable St. Louis child and adolescent psychologist said.
 Poor appetite, trouble sleeping, change in friends, poor grades and frequent illness are all signs of depression.
 Depression is constant sadness.
 Bad moods and stress are expected from teenagers.
-“Depression is not about having a bad day or a had week.
-It is about having many bad weeks and months,” Hyken said.
-Too much stress ties closer to anxiety than depression.
+“Depression is not about having a bad day or a bad week.
+It is about having many bad weeks and months,” Hyken said, “too much stress ties closer to anxiety than depression.”

 Video Game Addiction